lsst-sqre/neophile/docs/dev/development.rst

    - Description of the feature or fix.

-If the next version is known (because neophile's master branch is being prepared for a new major or minor version), the section may contain that version information:
+If the next version is known (because neophile's main branch is being prepared for a new major or minor version), the section may contain that version information:

 .. code-block:: rst